Rafael Devers Player Props: Red Sox vs. Athletics

 Rafael Devers At The Plate

-- Devers leads Boston with 90 hits, batting .259 this season with 45 extra-base hits.
+- Devers leads Boston in total hits (90) this season while batting .259 with 45 extra-base hits.

-- Among the qualifying hitters, he ranks 70th in batting average, while his on-base percentage ranks 81st and he is 11th in slugging.
+- Among the qualified batters in MLB play, his batting average ranks 71st, his on-base percentage ranks 82nd, and he is 12th in the league in slugging.

-- In 47.8% of his games this season, Devers has had at least one RBI.
-He's picked up more than one in 20.0% and driven in three or more of his team's runs in seven contests.
+- Devers has had an RBI in 43 games this season (47.8%), including 18 multi-RBI outings (20.0%).
+He has also driven in three or more of his team's runs in seven contests.

+- He has scored in 44.4% of his games this year, with two or more runs scored in 14.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.